msfa12th/heartsense/README.md

-# Conclusions (Visualizations conclusion Sarah, Gargi, Modelling: Harmeet)
+## Conclusions (Visualizations conclusion Sarah, Gargi, Modelling: Harmeet)

-# Challenges (All)
+## Challenges (All)
 1. Trained models had low accuracy when all the features were used.
 Based off of statistical analysis and correlation matrix, key important features were selected which increased the model score.
 2. To view the embedded tableau dashboard on the html page as a whole, a specific dimension (min: 800px x 2260px and max: 1520x x 2660) had to be used.

-# Heroku Deployment (Explain the app and deployment) (Emi, make a giff/video of the app that navigate through all tabs and monitors risk and put that here when the app is ready)
+## Heroku Deployment (Explain the app and deployment) (Emi, make a giff/video of the app that navigate through all tabs and monitors risk and put that here when the app is ready)

-# Installations
+## Installations

+pip install requirements.txt

-# To run
+## To run locally
+Clone the repo, run app.py